 How to choose your newborn photographer?

-Although I can’t give you any advice on how to choose the rest of the items, I can provide you with information on the nature & professionalism of baby photography.
+Although I can’t give you any advice on how to choose the rest of the items, I can provide you with information on the nature & professionalism of newborn photography.

 How to choose your newborn photographer gives you advice what to check out before booking.
-It gives you an insight into my personal, business and ethical opinion of what is important to me.
-Hopefully this will give you a clearer idea of what to look for when browsing websites and what to ask for when it comes to enquiries.
+This page gives you an insight into my personal, business and ethical opinion of what is important to me!
+Hopefully, reading through my analysis will give you a clearer idea of what to look for when browsing websites, and what to ask for when it comes to making enquiries.

 Baby Photography has become incredibly popular over the last 5-7 years.
 With the increase in popularity, so has the number of baby photographers offering their services to the public.
-So how do you choose with such big differences in skill levels, experience as well as pricing?
+So how do you choose your newborn photographer with such big differences in skill levels, experience as well as pricing?

 Quality & Style of Images